electricitymaps/electricitymaps-contrib/web/README.md

 ### `generate-geometries.js`

-The variables `zoneDefinitions` relates each zone from the Electricity Map to how it is described by data from NACIS (or third party).
+The variables `zoneDefinitions` should be updated manually to reflect intended changes in mapping between electricityMa zones and NACIS geometries.
+It relates each zone from the electricityMap to how it is described by data from NACIS (or third party).
 A zone can correspond to a country, a group of countries, a state, a group of states...

 The function `geomerge` merges a list of GeoJSON Polygons or MultiPolygons into a single multi-polygon.
 This allows to merge a group of geometries into a single one.